aws-samples/foundation-model-benchmarking-tool/README.md

      * View the details of bucket structure below:

-        1. **Tokenizer Directory**:  We currently use the `Llama 2 Tokenizer` for counting prompt and generation tokens.
-The use of the LLama2 model is governed by the Meta license.
-In order to download the tokenizer, visit the website and accept the License before requesting access here: [meta approval form](https://ai.meta.com/resources/models-and-libraries/llama-downloads/).
-In order to download the tokenizer, visit the website and accept the License before requesting access here: [meta approval form](https://ai.meta.com/resources/models-and-libraries/llama-downloads/).
-Once you have been approved, create the `llama2_tokenizer` directory and download the following files from [Hugging Face website](https://huggingface.co/meta-llama/Llama-2-7b/tree/main) into this directory:

-            * `tokenizer.json`
-            * `config.json`

-        * You can also use your model specific tokenizer by uploading the tokenizer files from `HuggingFace` into the `tokenizer` directory. `FMBT` processes these files from the S3 bucket.

-        2. **Source Data Directory**: Create a `source_data` directory that stores the dataset you want to benchmark with. `FMBT` uses `Q&A` datasets from the [`LongBench dataset`](https://github.com/THUDM/LongBench). _Support for bring your own dataset will be added soon_.
+        1. **Source Data Directory**: Create a `source_data` directory that stores the dataset you want to benchmark with. `FMBT` uses `Q&A` datasets from the [`LongBench dataset`](https://github.com/THUDM/LongBench). _Support for bring your own dataset will be added soon_.

-            * Download the different files specified in the [LongBench dataset](https://github.com/THUDM/LongBench) into the `data/dataset` directory.
+            * Download the different files specified in the [LongBench dataset](https://github.com/THUDM/LongBench) into the `source_data` directory.
 Following is a good list to get started with:

                 * `2wikimqa`
                 * `hotpotqa`
                 * `narrativeqa`
                 * `triviaqa`

-        3. **Prompt Template Directory**: Create a `prompt_template` directory that contains a `prompt_template.txt` file.
-This file stores the prompt template that your specific model supports. `FMBT` already supports the prompt template compatible with `Llama` models as shown [here](https://github.com/aws-samples/foundation-model-benchmarking-tool/blob/s3_metrics/prompt_template/prompt_template.txt)
+        1. **Prompt Template Directory**: Create a `prompt_template` directory that contains a `prompt_template.txt` file.
+This file contains the prompt template that your specific model supports. `FMBT` already supports the prompt template compatible with `Llama` models as shown [here](https://github.com/aws-samples/foundation-model-benchmarking-tool/blob/s3_metrics/prompt_template/prompt_template.txt)

-        4. **Scripts Directory** (`Deploying models not natively available via SageMaker JumpStart`): for deploying models that are not natively available via SageMaker JumpStart i.e. anything not included in [this](https://sagemaker.readthedocs.io/en/stable/doc_utils/pretrainedmodels.html) list `FMBT` also supports a `bring your own script (BYOS)` mode.
+        1. **Scripts Directory** (`Deploying models not natively available via SageMaker JumpStart`): for deploying models that are not natively available via SageMaker JumpStart i.e. anything not included in [this](https://sagemaker.readthedocs.io/en/stable/doc_utils/pretrainedmodels.html) list `FMBT` also supports a `bring your own script (BYOS)` mode.
 Here are the steps to use BYOS.

             1. Create a Python script to deploy your model on a SageMaker endpoint.
 This script needs to have a `deploy` function that [`1_deploy_model.ipynb`](./1_deploy_model.ipynb) can invoke.
 See [`p4d_hf_tgi.py`](./scripts/p4d_hf_tgi.py) for reference.